Compass laying on archival world map

 • One nice outfit for the final banquet

-Typical amenities for the week include: laundry facilities, fitness center access, and (in some cases) kitchen/cooking facilities.
+Typical amenities include laundry facilities, fitness center access, and (in some cases) kitchen/cooking facilities.

-I’m an International Student, may I participate in the Compass program?
-At this time, due to Visa and travel challenges, we are unable to accommodate International Students who currently reside outside of the United States.
+At this time, due to Visa and travel challenges, the Compass Program is unable to accommodate International Students who currently reside outside of the United States.
 International Students residing within the U.S. may be able to participate.
-If you have questions about your potential eligibility for participation in the program, please reach out to Jessica Chisley.

 What Participants Had To Say About The Program